John Fetterman: China

 When asked what the greatest foreign threat to the U.S. is, Fetterman responded, "I believe China is not our friend."
 He has also said that the Chinese government should not be allowed to own agricultural land in the U.S.

 Greenland

 In January 2025, Fetterman said he was open to Trump's proposed United States acquisition of Greenland, and later joked he wanted to be appointed "Pope of Greenland".
-He said it was a "responsible conservation", including "buying it out" like the Louisiana Purchase.
+He said it was a "responsible conversation", including "buying it out" like Alaska or the Louisiana Purchase.

 Iran

-In 2025, Fetterman took a hardline stance on Iran’s nuclear program, telling the Washington Free Beacon, "Waste that shit", and calling for its destruction.
+In 2025, Fetterman took a hardline stance on Iran's nuclear program, telling The Washington Free Beacon, "Waste that shit", and calling for its destruction.
 He argued there is no negotiating with a regime that has destabilized the region for decades and said the U.S. has "an incredible window... to strike and destroy Iran's nuclear facilities."
-Fetterman added, "The negotiations should be comprised [sic] 30,000-pound bombs and the IDF", and later posted on X that Iran's nuclear program's only purpose is to create weapons, urging full U.S. military support in assisting Israel to eliminate it.
+Fetterman added, "The negotiations should be comprised [sic] 30,000-pound bombs and the IDF", and later tweeted that Iran's nuclear program's only purpose is to create weapons, urging full U.S. military support in assisting Israel to eliminate it.

+Fetterman strongly supports U.S. intervention in the 2026 Iran war.
+He was the only Democratic senator to join all Republican senators, except Rand Paul, in voting against four separate resolutions offered in March and April 2026 aiming to reassert congressional authority over authorizing the use of military force, saying he was "baffled why so many are unwilling to support the only action to achieve" regime change in Iran.
+In response to Israeli threats to target the successors of the slain Supreme Leader Ali Khamenei, Fetterman recommended that the U.S. and Israel "just keep killing them until they're gone".
+He has said, "Every single thing Iran done and is is[sic] a war crime."
+Fetterman was the only Democratic senator to decline to sign a letter to Defense Secretary Hegseth calling for an investigation into the 2026 Minab school attack.
+On May 13, 2026, he was the only Senate Democrat to vote against a War Powers Resolution to curtail President Trump's war powers; the vote ended 49-50, blocking it for the seventh time since the start of the conflict.

+On May 19, the Senate, with 50 votes in favor and 47 in opposition, advanced a war powers resolution that effectively forces the president to end the war against Iran unless Congress authorizes its continuation.
+With four Republicans crossing party lines to vote in favor of the resolution, Fetterman was again the sole Democrat to vote against it.